Because of either Older Than They Look

 - A Certain Magical Index has Shina and Misuzu, the mothers of Touma and Mikoto respectively.
-Misuzu in particular has a 14 year old daughter and looks like she's twenty.
+Misuzu in particular has a 14 year old daughter and looks like she's twenty, which caused both Touma and his father to mistake her for Mikoto's sister when they first met her.
 She's noted to be a bit jealous of Shina, though, because Misuzu has to go to a great deal of effort to look and act that young, while for Shina it comes naturally.

 - In Karin, Fumio looks to be about the same age as her sixteen-year old son, Kenta.
 The reactions to this is a bit of a Running Gag in the manga.

 - Umi Monogatari has Miyako, Kanon's mother.
 She looks young enough to be one of her daughter's friends, and has the personality to match.

 - In Rising Powers Harry's adoptive mother was an eighty-six-year-old dryad who looked sixteen.

 - In Alfred Hitchcock's North By Northwest, Cary Grant was 55 years-old.
 Jessie Royce Landis, who played his mother, was 63 years-old, meaning she would have to have given birth when she was 8 years old.

 - In The Manchurian Candidate (1962), Angela Lansbury was only three years older than Laurence Harvey, who played her son.
 In the books it's stated that Eleanor had Raymond when she was only 17, and as a result still looks fairly young, but not that close.